Tony Iommi: Heaven & Hell

 In October 2006 it was reported that Iommi would tour with Ronnie James Dio, Geezer Butler and Bill Ward again, but under the name Heaven & Hell.
 Later it was announced that Ward had decided not to participate and Vinny Appice was hired as his replacement.
 Rhino Records released The Dio Years (under the 'Black Sabbath' moniker) album on 3 April 2007.
 The album showcased older tracks with Dio and also included three brand new songs recorded with Dio and Appice.

 The band started an American tour in April 2007 with Megadeth and Down as opening acts.
 The tour finished in November in England with the prospect of an album to follow in 2008.
 During this period the band's show at the New York Radio City Music Hall was released as both a live DVD and CD with a vinyl release in the UK in 2008.
 During the summer of 2008 the band embarked on the Metal Masters Tour along with Judas Priest, Motörhead and Testament.
 The band's first and only studio album, The Devil You Know, was released on 28 April 2009.

-In November 2008 Iommi had a star revealed on the Birmingham Walk of Stars.
 Dio died of stomach cancer in May 2010, and on 14 June 2010, Iommi announced that Heaven & Hell would perform a one-off tribute to Ronnie James Dio at the High Voltage Festival, London on 24 July 2010.
 This was the band's last performance under the name.

-Eurovision Song Contest

-Iommi wrote the song "Lonely Planet" which was sung by Dorians for Armenia in the 2013 Eurovision Song Contest.